Indigenous Mythic Historical Thriller · The Northwest Coast · 1862

 Some stories aren't told.They return.

-Wild Woman of the Woods is the epic neither of them told — an Indigenous woman's story, at that scale, on her own terms.
+Both were period pieces.
+Both were drawn from real history.
+Wild Woman of the Woods is the epic neither of them told—told at that exact scale, on its own terms.

 REQUEST THE SCRIPT